monarch-initiative/mondo-ingest/src/ontology/reports/README.md

 ### 7. `reports/sync-synonym/review-qc-duplicate-exact-synonym-no-abbrev.tsv`
 **What this file represents**
-This file shows cases that were filtered out of the synonym sync because they caused conflicts, identified by qc-duplicate-exact-synonym-no-abbrev.sparql.
+This file shows cases `-added` that were filtered out of the synonym sync because they caused conflicts, identified by `qc-duplicate-exact-synonym-no-abbrev.sparql` in the `mondo` repo.

 **Columns**
 - `synonym`
-- `mondo_id`: The Mondo term that is getting affected by an -added or -updated synonym change.
-If the 'case' for the row is -confirmed or -unconfirmed, then this synonym already exists in that Mondo term.
+- `mondo_id`: The Mondo term that is getting affected by an `-added` or synonym change.
+If the 'case' for the row is `-confirmed` or `-unconfirmed`, then this synonym already exists in that Mondo term.
 - `source_id`: The source term ID that the synonym is coming from.
 In the case that a synonym appears in multiple sources, there will be multiple rows.
 - `case`: 'added' or 'updated', this is a new synonym or changed synonym scope which is coming in through the synonym